canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 ### Using the context menu ###
 There is a third way to open the developer tools.
 This is not a toggle, as it always switches to a particular tab, but is a very common approach when you want to take a closer look at a specific element on the web page.
 If you right-click on something in the page to open the context menu, you'll find an entry labelled **Inspect Element** towards the bottom.
 You can select this to open the developer tools with the **Inspector** tab active and the element you clicked on already highlighted within the panel.
 Let's give it a try:

-1. Right click on the "Do more with Ubuntu!" heading near the top of the web page.
+1. Right click on the heading near the top of the web page (at the time of writing it says "Do more with Ubuntu!").
 2. Select **Inspect Element** from the context menu.
 3. The developer tools should open with the Inspector tab selected and the `<h1>` element highlighted.